 Online Course Development Jobs

 Online course development is the process through which a distance learning product or course is created.
 Many different people have a hand in the process.
-The skills required and the end products of the course development process may differ significantly, depending on the:
+The skills required and the end products of the course development process may differ significantly, depending on several factors.

 - Type of institution (public or private school or nonprofit or for-profit company)